sachin87/week-of-month/README.md

 ## Contributing to Week of month

-Fork, fix, then send me a pull request.
+Fork, fix, then send me a pull request, and most important add yourself to list of authors in gemspec file.

 ## License